mah0001/metadata-editor-docs-v2/templates_design.md

 - **`DUPLICATE`**

-  Clicking on DUPLICATE will generate an editable copy of the selected template.
-Clicking on the title of the duplicated template in the list of templates will open this new template page.
+  Generate an editable copy of the selected template.
+After duplicating a template, click on its title in Templates list to open the new template page for editing.

   ![image](img/ME_UG_v1-0-0_template_duplicate_list.png)

-  The duplicated template can then be customized, and saved under a new name.
+  The duplicated template can be customized, and saved under a new name (edit the `Name` field in the *Template description* page, and click on `SAVE`).

   ![image](img/ME_UG_v1-0-0_template_duplicate.png)

-- **`EXPORT`** (and IMPORT)
+- **`EXPORT`** (and `IMPORT`)

-  Exporting the template will create a JSON copy of it, which can be saved as a file with [.json] extension.
+  Create a JSON copy of a template, which can then be saved as a file with [.json] extension.
 Exporting templates allows sharing them with other organizations, who can `IMPORT` templates in their own instance of the Metadata Editor.

   ![image](img/ME_UG_v1-0-0_template_export_json.png)

-  Exported templates can be imported in the metadata Editor by clicking on **IMPORT TEMPLATE**.
+  Exported templates can be imported in the Metadata Editor by clicking on **`IMPORT TEMPLATE`**.

   ![image](img/ME_UG_v1-0-0_template_import.png)